Bollywood Ekavali Khanna watches Manto and comes back inspired by the twentieth century writer and Nawazuddin Siddiqui’s performance.,

 One of the finest aspects of Manto is the casting which seems to have got everything right.
 Every single character including the secondary cast is so real that it uplifts the film.
 Rasika Duggal as Safia carries herself throughout with grace.
 The manner in which she has portrayed being strong and gentle at the same time is commendable.
 The kindness in her eyes brings out the beautiful being Safia was.
 Tahir Raj Bhasin is effortlessly charming as Shyam Chaddha.
 Rajshri Deshpande as Ismat is flawless.

 In these times when people who have a voice are threatened and silenced and even killed, Manto is a very relevant film.
 It takes one back to the part of history that cannot be forgotten and reinforces the value of harmony without actually saying it.

 As an actor, my takeaway from film was that I got to observe some of the finest actors bring out the finest layer in their performances.

 As a person, the film for me is more than what I can put in words.
 I was deeply moved and left the theatre feeling stronger—I left feeling that I must include a bit of Manto’s spirit in my life.

-(We at Opening Doorz read Ekavali Khanna’s deep insight on her Facebook post after she watched Manto last week.
-On our invitation, Ekavali, an actor and film enthusiast, immediately agreed to pen down her thoughts on the film for us.
-Incidentally, What Will People Say, a Norwegian film in which Ekavali has a pivotal role, has been selected by Norway for best foreign-language film Oscar consideration).
+(On our invitation, Ekavali Khanna, an actor and film enthusiast, agreed to pen down her thoughts on the film for us.
+Incidentally, What Will People Say, a Norwegian film in which Ekavali has a pivotal role has been selected by Norway for the best foreign-language film Oscar consideration).